code4game/libprotobuf_ue4/README.md

     * `#include "AllowWindowsPlatformTypes.h"`  //< before include the header file
     * `#include "your code header file"`        //< ex: `#include "Message.pb.h"`
     * `#include "HideWindowsPlatformTypes.h"`   //< after include the header file
+1. Include and use the header file(ex: Message.pb.h) in your `.cpp` file.
 1. That's all.